MGAP Training Programs

 -Setting and enforcing boundaries.
 Positive doesn't mean permissive.

--Children and the new Greyhound - special training for ages 5-12 years.
+-Children and the new family member- special training for ages 5-12 years.

 -Why punishment doesn't work in training dogs.